wp-plugins/backup-by-vogapress/readme.txt

 Your backup data is stored in multiple datacenters in the cloud.
 They will always be available to access from our user interface for review and restore.

+= Is the data secured? =

+The data transfered between your server and VOGAPress data center are through secured HTTPs channels.
+It does require your hosting server supports PHP Curl.

 = Does my server require special setup? =

 No, Backup by VOGAPress is designed to work in plenty of environments, consume very little storage and bandwidths.
 It works in WordPress v3.0.1 or higher with PHP v5.2 or higher.